EngineeringJanuary 27, 20255 min read

 Engineering

 Zypheron v1 was written in TypeScript.
-It worked, but it was slow, had 2,847 node_modules files, and left a huge footprint on target systems.
+It worked, but it was slow, dragged along a sprawling node_modules tree, and left a huge footprint on target systems.
 For a penetration testing tool, that's unacceptable.

 So we rewrote the entire thing.
 But instead of picking one language, we picked two.